isidore/GitHandoffDemo/README.md

 # GitHandoffDemo

-Programing is 10% writing code and 90% understanding
+Programing is 10% writing code and 90% understanding why it's not